marcarese/RoboBee-EKF-Algorithm/README.md

 .array() element access -> https://eigen.tuxfamily.org/dox/group__TutorialArrayClass.html

 ###----------------------------- Results and analytics -----------------------------###
+Proccessor: 48Mhz M0 Arm Cortex

-Memory used for entire program:                     539.96 Kilobytes Number of cycles used to analyze one datapoint:     1.0e8 -> 100 MegaCycles
+Memory used for entire program:                     539.96 Kilobytes Number of cycles used to analyze one datapoint:     1.45e4 -> 14.5 Kilocycles Number of cycles used to analyze all datapoints:    1.73e7 -> 17.3 Megacycles